ttadesusi/Data-Science-Professional-Certificate/README.md

 1. What is Data Science

-2. Open Source tools for Data Science_
+2. Tools for Data Science

 3. Data Science Methodology